ParkerKalthoff/PopFeed/README.md

 PopFeed is a Twitter clone I am developing to expand my skillset

-I am using Django for my backend and Angular for my frontend
+I am using Django for my backend and React for my frontend, and Firebase for image managament

 I intend to implement customizability, pagination, and responsive design over time.